Leonardo-Boss/suckless-site/suckless.org/index.md

 2017-09-04
 ----------
-[suckless hackathon](/conferences/2017): we met from Sep 1-3 2017 in Würzburg, Germany.
+[suckless hackathon](/conferences/2017): we met on Sep 1-3 2017 in Würzburg, Germany.

 2017-09-04
 ----------